yt-project/yt/doc/source/developing/creating_frontend.rst

 Such import statements can live at the top of a module without generating overhead or errors in case the actual package isn't installed.

+If the extra third party dependency is new, a new import wrapper must also be added.
+To do so, follow the example of the existing wrappers in ``yt.utilities.on_demand_imports.py``.